sensaura-public/sensaura-public.github.io/_posts/2016-01-15-riots-plug-and-play-iot.md

 # Software

-Where SensNode depends on a hub device running on the local network (a [SensHub](/pages/senshub/index.html) running on a Raspberry Pi or other server) the Riots system is very dependent on the *cloud* for device and data management.
-The [Mama Riots](http://www.riots.fi/p/mama-riots.html) seems to be little more than an Ethernet shield attached to the ATmega core so there is not a lot of capability for local data processing.
+Where SensNode depends on a hub device running on the local network (a [SensHub](/pages/senshub/index.html) running on a Raspberry Pi or other server) the Riots system is managed using a cloud based service.
+The [Mama Riots](http://www.riots.fi/p/mama-riots.html) seems to be little more than an Ethernet shield attached to the ATmega core so there is not a lot of capability for local data processing, I assume it would mostly pass data to a REST API running on their servers and do very little actual processing itself.

 The Sensaura approach is to keep everything in the local network and give the end user complete control over what (if anything) is sent to the internet.
 This means more processing power is required locally but does ensure privacy and allows continued operation even when the internet connection goes down or one is not available.